synpixel/planck/docs/plugins/plugins.md

 ### Matter Hooks

-The Matter Hooks plugin provides a way to use the Matter topoRuntime to use any hook made for Matter.
+The Matter Hooks plugin provides a way to use the Matter topoRuntime to use any hook made for Matter. **This can be used with any ECS library.**

-:::note
-This must be installed and added to the Scheduler to still use Hooks with Matter.
+:::tip
+The Matter Hooks Plugin can be used with any ECS library, like Jecs or ECR.
+If you want to still use hooks when using Matter, you must still add this Plugin to the Scheduler for hooks to work.
 :::

 See the [Matter Hooks](/docs/plugins/matter_hooks) page.

 ### Matter Debugger

-Matter provides a built-in Debugger, this plugin adds support for Plank.
+Matter provides a built-in Debugger, this plugin adds support for Planck.

 See the [Matter Debugger](/docs/plugins/matter_debugger) page.